Deep learning of topological phase transitions from entanglement aspects for two-dimensional chiral p-wave superconductors: Model

 As mentioned in the introduction, using quantum entanglement related quantities is another way to study topological systems.
 Given a bipartite quantum state $|\Psi_{A \cup B} \rangle $, a common entanglement measurement is the von Neumann entropy or the entanglement entropy (EE) of a subsystem $A$ : $S_A = - {\tr} \rho_A \log_2 \rho_A$, where $\rho_A$ is the reduced density matrix defined as $\rho_A = \tr_B | \Psi_{A \cup B} \rangle \langle \Psi_{A \cup B}|$.
 Such quantity indicates that under local operations and classical communications (LOCC), an entangled state with that EE can only be transformed in to a state with the same or lower entanglement quantities \cite{Wooters98}.
 Therefore, EE can be used as a measurement of entanglement.
 Note that, however, EE is simply a compact form of quantum entanglement, and can be derived from the eigenvalues of a reduced density matrix.
 More explicitly, for a quadratic Hamiltonian, $\rho_A = \bigotimes_k \left[ \right]$, where $\lambda_k$ are the eigenvalues of the correlation matrix (CM) $C_{i,j} = \tr \rho {\hat{\bs c}}_i \hat{{\bs c}}_j^{\dagger} $ with $\hat{{\bs c}}_i \equiv (c_i, c_i^{\dagger})^T $ and $i,j$ being sites of the subsystem $A$. $\lambda_k$s are known as one-particle entanglement spectra (OPES).
-In the Fourier space, CM is a $2\times 2$ matrix for the Hamiltonian (\ref{H:R}) \be C({\vec{k}}) = \frac{1}{2} \left[1-\frac{{\bs R}({\vec{k}}) \cdot {\bs \sigma} }{R({\vec{k}})} \right], \ee where ${\bf k} \in S^d$ for a $d$-dimensional system.
-Eq.(\ref{CM}) reveals two results: First of all, $C_{i,j}$ commutes with $H_{i,j}$.
-That means, if a block CM (BCM) $C_{i,j}$, where $0\le i,j < L $ with the block size $L$ in the subsystem $A$, is diagonalized, the eigenvalues are related to the eigenvalues of $H_{i,j}$ up to a shift $1/2$ and a normalization factor.
+In the Fourier space, CM is a $2\times 2$ matrix for the Hamiltonian (\ref{H:R}) \be C({\vec{k}}) = \frac{1}{2} \left[1-\frac{{\bs R}({\vec{k}}) \cdot {\bs \sigma} }{R({\vec{k}})} \right], \ee where ${\bf k} \in {\bf T}^d$, {\it i.e.} each {\bf k} lies on a $d$-dimensional torus, for a $d$-dimensional system.
+Eq.(\ref{CM}) reveals two results: First of all, $C_{i,j}$ commutes with $H_{i,j}$ of the full Hamiltonian (\ref{H:lattice}).
+That means, if a block CM (BCM) $C_{i,j}$, where $ i,j $ are within the subsystem $A$, is diagonalized, the eigenvalues are related to the eigenvalues of $H_{i,j}$ of the subsystem up to a shift $1/2$ and a normalization factor.
 It is straightforward to see that the eigenvalues of $C_{i,j}$ are constrained between $0$ and $1$.
 Secondly, the eigenvectors of BCM are basically the same as the original Hamiltonian with open boundaries.

 Consequently, on the one hand, the zero energy of the block Hamiltonian for a 1D $p$-SC would correspond to the eigenvalue $1/2$ in a BCM.
 These Majorana edge states in an open 1D $p$-SC are thus mapped to the maximally entangled states, {\it i.e.}, the edge states in a BCM.
 On the other hand, the entanglement spectra of a 2D BCM are related to the chiral energy spectra of the block 2D $p$-SC in a different way, compared to the 1D case.
 One still has chiral entanglement spectra, however, they are not just the same as the chiral energy spectra but exponentially twisted between $0$ and $1$ [see Fig.~\ref{fig:ES}(a)].
 Unlike 1D $p$-SCs, there are no OPES with the value $1/2$ except at the point $\mu = 4t$.
 The chiral edge states of the block 2D $p$-SC also appear, correspondingly, in the entanglement eigenvectors.
 For a 2D system with square lattice as the interested subsystem, the chiral Majorana edge states look like a city-wall, as can be seen in Fig.~\ref{fig:OPEE}(a).